The very first step in creating any project that uses multiple JS dependencies that are managed by node package manager (npm) is to create a

 Note that we didn't do

-node_modules to GitHub along with our
+.gitignore, then we'd be adding those files to GitHub along with our

 .gitignore file has been pushed to GitHub, we can make further commits without worrying about accidentally pushing files that are listed in our

 From now on, you should always include a